MarcelloDeidda/music-theory/README.md

 - *object* **qualities** contains the five interval qualities
 - *object* **intervalNumbers** contains the interval numbers from *unison* to *octave*
 - *object* **semitonesToIntervals** contains the relationship between semitone count, interval number and interval quality

-### ./note.js

-This file exports a Note class, which is constructed via a string containing the name of the note, an accidental (if applicable) and the octave number.

-### ./scales.js

-This file contains:

-- the array "notes", which stores the names of the seven notes, from C to B;
-- the array "chromaticScale", which stores all the notes of the chromatic scale, grouping enharmonic notes into sub-arrays.
-- the function "createScale", which takes the name of the tonic as a parameter and returns a one-octave ascending scale.
-- the function "printKeyboard", which returns an array containing all the white keys of a piano.

 ## Concepts